 Many people who try to multitask end up getting fewer things done, mainly because they find themselves getting distracted.
 It is harder to focus and put your maximum effort into a task if you’re not fully engaged or constantly shifting between work.
 Not only will you be wasting your time but you’ll also see a decrease in your productivity.

-Instead of attempting to work more tasks at once, try to complete the most important one first.
+Instead of attempting to work on more tasks at once, try to complete the most important one first.
 For example, you should focus on completing a high-value task and complete it based on its priority.
 High-value work consists of tasks that help you to achieve your goals, values, and long-term mission.

 10. Plan Your Week on Sunday